eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 be assumed by different types of organisation:

-- Some Rulebooks already have been defined by the European Commission, in consultation with the eIDAS Expert Group.
+- Some Rulebooks already have been defined by the European Commission, in consultation with the European Digital Identity Cooperation Group (EDIGC).
 This concerns the PID Rulebook and the mDL Rulebook.
 These can be found in [Annex 3](#10-annexes) of this ARF.
 - The Rulebook for an attestation intended to be used across organisations and/or across borders can be defined by an organisation in which, insofar